gurpreet36/Automate-Gmail/README.md

 note :
 to run the project:-

-first update the credentials file where you enter the email ids ,pwd,sub,content like in this i am sending mail to myself to show you both things  so,if you want to send to ther person then create other user id in credentials  and edit the gmail.js code too after than run pep file in terminal to run the project
+first create  the credentials file where you enter the email ids ,pwd,sub,content like in this i am sending mail to myself to show you both things  so,if you want to send to ther person then create other user id too in credentials  and edit the gmail.js code too after than run pep file in terminal to run the project